-Give your softball daughter a chance to excel: 5 strategies that work
+Give your softball daughter a chance to excel:5 strategies

 1. Intro to strength and Speed at an early age:

 Have your daughter fall in love at an early age... with getting stronger and faster than her girlfriends and boy classmates.
 Enroll her in a speed or strength class that is age appropriate and will challenge her beyond her gym class activity.
 Females mature faster than boys (both physically and emotionally).
 By the time your daughter turns 13, her movement patterns and strength and speed thresholds will be place.
 Don’t wait - plenty of sprinting, weight training and cardio is a must to become an above average HS softball player and beyond!

 2. Get her away from rec friends by age 13: